-The Hypnos Zero is the new and improved version of the first Hypnos pen I reviewed made by Linx Vapor.
+This is the Hypnos Zero vaporizer pen from Linx Vapor, which is the new and improved version of the first Hypnos pen I reviewed.

 What’s cool and unique about this one is the new atomizer style, they’re calling it a ceramic plate and I’m diggin it, a lot.

 In addition to the wickless heating element they also made improvements to the battery, mainly tweaking the 4 temperature settings and adding the 5-click lock function.

 The vape pen market is moving fast and these guys are at the head of the pack with just a few other companies.
 Read on to find out what I like, and don’t like, about this pen.

 I mean, just look at it.
 It’s easily one of the nicest looking pens I own, and also one of the most elegant feeling.
 The outer shell is strong, durable, precision machined, and the brushed stainless steel finish is buttery smooth.

 It’s tiny too – at 10cm long it’s currently the smallest vape pen in my top picks.
 It’s still very easy to hold and use though, so they shrunk it in all the right places.
 You’ll be able to fit this pen anywhere and carrying it with you on-the-go will be a breeze.